The Future of Marketing Automation and How You Can Be Future-ready (as a Marketer)

 6. Chatbots will continue to make headlines.

 Chatbots are artificial intelligence programs that use machine learning to simulate interactive human conversations.
-As the demand for intelligent chatbots has grown, many companies have started using them to communicate with customers.
+As the demand for intelligent chatbots has grown, many companies have started using them in addition to their customer service software to communicate with customers.
 They help improve customer experience on websites, social media apps, such as Facebook Messenger and WhatsApp, and even business helpdesks.

 At first, chatbots were set up with responses to common customer questions.
 However, many consumers are becoming wary of these robotic conversations.
 The rise of artificial intelligence and machine learning has enabled the creation of chatbots with the ability to modify their responses based on a person’s behaviour and other demographics.
 This has created a need for chatbots with more human-like conversations.